quorten/quorten-blog1/_posts/2019-05-16-kermit-scc-mac.md

 come back to our first subject at hand.
 It seems there's a relative shortage of Macintosh networking software, why is that?
 Well, when I think about this, I want to say that most Macintosh users weren't really concerned about connecting to the Internet.
-The rason for the shortage of software and knowledge is not so much the technical capabilities of the machine, but the typical desires of end computer uesrs.
+The reason for the shortage of software and knowledge is not so much the technical capabilities of the machine, but the typical desires of end computer uesrs.
 My undertanding is that most early Macintosh users used the